puppetlabs/puppet-docs/source/guides/faq.markdown

 ### What's special about Puppet's model-driven design?

-Traditionally, managing the configurations of a large group of computers has meant a series of imperative steps, which is often metonymically called "SSH and a _for_ loop."
+Traditionally, managing the configurations of a large group of computers has meant a series of imperative steps; in its rawest state, SSH and a _for_ loop.
 This general approach grew more sophisticated over time, but it retained the more profound limitations at its root.

-Puppet takes a different approach, which is to model everything -- the current state of the node, the desired configuration state, the actions taken during configuration enforcement -- as data: each node receives a catalogue of resources and relationships, compares it to the current system state, and makes changes as needed to bring the system into compliance.
+Puppet takes a different approach, which is to model everything -- the current state of the node, the desired configuration state, the actions taken during configuration enforcement -- as data: each node receives a catalog of resources and relationships, compares it to the current system state, and makes changes as needed to bring the system into compliance.

-The benefits of this go beyond just healing the headaches of configuration drift and unknown system state: modeling systems as data lets Puppet simulate configuration changes, track the history of a system over its lifecycle, and prove that refactored manifest code still produces the same system state.
+The benefits go far beyond just healing the headaches of configuration drift and unknown system state: modeling systems as data lets Puppet simulate configuration changes, track the history of a system over its lifecycle, and prove that refactored manifest code still produces the same system state.
+It also drastically lowers the bar for hacking and extending Puppet: instead of analyzing code and reverse-engineering the effects of each step, a user can just parse data, and sysadmins have been able to add significant value to their Puppet deployments with an afternoon's worth of perl scripting.

 ### Why does Puppet have its own language?